Chichester railway station

+History

-The station opened in 1846 and by the 1920's was listed in the top ten most prestigious Southern Railway stations due to royal use for Goodwood Racecourse race days.
-By the 1950's the station had become dilapidated and was demolished and replaced with the modern station, which re-opened in 1961.
+The station opened in 1846 and, by the 1920s, it was listed in the top ten most prestigious Southern Railway stations due to royal use for Goodwood Racecourse race days.
+By the 1950s, the station had become dilapidated and was demolished and replaced with the modern station, which re-opened in 1961.

 There used to be a branch line north to Midhurst and an additional two platforms which were up and down bay platforms at the west end of the station on the north side.
 An additional bay platform on the south side remains in situ but is disused.